How to Write LinkedIn Posts That Drive Engagement

 A/B testing: Make two versions of a post with one small change (like the headline or image) and see which does better.

-Mix up content types: Try different post types - text, images, videos, polls.
+Mix up content types: Try different post types - text, images, videos, polls, and the occasional LinkedIn meme.
 See what gets the most attention.

 Play with hashtags: Test using different numbers and types.
 LinkedIn suggests no more than 3 per post, but find what works for you.